“Remember you're not the problem, it's the symptoms. Don't blame yourself, but accept help to tackle the symptoms.”

 Digital mental health resources can often be just as effective as talking to someone face-to-face.
 So if you’re not comfortable talking to someone in person, that may be the way to go.
-Whatever you choose, trust is a very important factor.
+Whatever you choose, trust is an important factor.

-Help-seeking is an opportunity for you to talk about how your mental ill-health is affecting your daily life.
-It is your experience, so you should let the person you are sharing with know if you would like to keep it private, if you want their advice or help, or if you’d just prefer they listen.
+Help-seeking can give you a chance to talk about how your mental ill-health is affecting your daily life.
+It is your experience, so you should let the person you are sharing with know if you would like to keep it private, if you want their advice or help, or if you'd just prefer they listen.

 It may take time for you to open up, and that's okay.
 When people understand the challenges you are facing, they are in a better position to support you.

-There is plenty of information available to help you find support; we have some resources further down this page.
+There is lots of information available to help you find support.
+We have some resources further down this page.
 We also have information on what you can do right now, and a page where you can find digital services and resources.